OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-deployment-strategy.png)

+## Volumes and ConfigMaps

 Volumes provide a way for Container resources to access external data.
 [Kubernetes provides a lot of flexibility with volumes](http://g.octopushq.com/KubernetesVolumes), and they could be disks, network shares, directories on nodes, GIT repositories and more.

 For this example, we want to take the data stored in a ConfigMap resource, and expose it as a file within our Container resource.
-ConfigMap resources are convenient because Kubernetes ensures they are highly available, they can be shared across Container resources, and they are so easy to create.
+ConfigMap resources are convenient because Kubernetes ensures they are highly available, they can be shared across Container resources, and they are easy to create.

 Because they are so convenient, the step can treat a ConfigMap resource as part of the deployment.
-This ensures that the Container resources that make up a deployment always have access to the ConfigMap that were associated with them.
+This ensures that the Container resources that make up a deployment always have access to the ConfigMap resource that was associated with them.
 This is important, because you don't want to be in a position where version 1 of your application is referencing version 2 of your ConfigMap resource while version 2 of your application is in the process of being rolled out.
 Don't worry if that doesn't make much sense though, we'll see this in action later on.

 And this is exactly what we will configure for this demo.
 The `Volume type` is set to `Config Map`, it is given a `Name`, and we select the `Reference the config map created as port of this step` option to indicate that the ConfigMap resource that will be defined later on in the step is what the volume is pointing to.

 The ConfigMap Volume items provide a way to map a ConfigMap resource value to a filename.
-In this example we have set the `Key` to `index` and the path to `index.html`, meaning that we want to expose the ConfigMap resource values called `index` as a file with the name `index.html` when this volume is mounted in a Container resource.
+In this example we have set the `Key` to `index` and the path to `index.html`, meaning that we want to expose the ConfigMap resource value called `index` as a file with the name `index.html` when this volume is mounted in a Container resource.

 ![](kubernetes-volume.png)

+## The Container

 The next step is to configure the Container resources.
 This is where we will configure the HTTPD application.